-Hi, my name is Anike and I’m the proud mother of two lovely girls one of whom was diagnosed with dyslexia and dyspraxia about six months ago.
+Hi, my name is Anike and I’m the proud mother of two lovely girls one of whom was diagnosed with dyslexia and dyspraxia in 2015 when she was 7.

 Though the formal diagnosis is rather recent, we’ve known for a couple of years that things were not quite right as our daughter, though seemingly intelligent with an incredible vocabulary, really seemed to struggle with several activities at school and out of school.